cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

 bash ./build_py4jps_stackclients_resource.sh
 ```

 Simply execute the following command in the same folder as this `README` to build and spin up the *production version* of the agent (from a `bash` terminal).
-The stack `<STACK NAME>` is the name of an already running stack.
+The stack `<STACK NAME>` is the name of an already running stack. **Please note** that when you first publish a package, the default visibility is private and only you can see the package.
+To ensure others can see and pull the image, please set the [visibility of the pushed docker image to public].
+This needs to be done once per package, and then applies to all instances of that package.

 ```bash
 # Building the agent Docker image and pushing it